At a glance

 The risks associated with the use of combustible cladding and building materials, as well as the use of timber for construction and façade of balconies and wider parts of the building, which are very common modern construction techniques, can be crucial factors and allow fire to spread quickly through a property.

 Timber-framed structures are susceptible to a variety of ignition sources, including radiation from other fires.
-At Zurich, our experience has shown that when a timber-framed building ignites (for whatever reason), it can result in more serious and more widespread damage.
+At Zurich, our experience has shown that when a timber-framed building ignites, it can result in more serious and more widespread damage.

 Therefore, fire resistance must be considered when using modern construction methods.
 This includes weighing up the combined properties of materials, with a need for joined-up thinking throughout design, build and maintenance, to ensure risks are recognised and addressed appropriately – not just in construction but also the inhabitation phase of a building’s lifecycle.

-The solution to this problem is yet to be addressed.
-To ensure tenants’ safety, perhaps there should be some form of obligation upon landlords or managing agents to inform and advise residents about their property type and not just about the fire muster points.
-Zurich, together with the Association of British Insurers, have recently called for a publically accessible register of construction types and materials used.
+Zurich, together with the Association of British Insurers, have recently called for a publicly accessible register of construction types and materials used.
 The debate will undoubtedly continue.